zaragholami/k8s-kubernetes/07-pods.md

 **Optional Additions (Advanced)**

-ou can extend your pod YAML with:
+you can extend your pod YAML with:

 | Feature       | Field Example                              |
 | ------------- | ------------------------------------------ |